selym3/control-theory-presentation/README.md

-# systems-of-diff-eq
+# control-theory-presentation

+Code for "Linear Algebra in Control Theory" presentation.

-Test code that generates plots of dynamic systems using their state-space representation.
+Code is mostly for generating plots of dynamic systems using their state-space representation and testing methods I discuss in the presentation (calculating eigenvalues)

-The various `test.py` files all approximately do the same thing (plot a spring mass system) but I gradually understood what I was doing more so the quality improves.
+The various `test#.py` files all approximately do the same thing (plot a spring mass system) but I gradually understood what I was doing more so the quality improves.

 `test_pole_placement.py` tests an implementation I derived for a specific case of pole placement.